Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 ---

-17. Bytes
+21. Bytes

-Bytes must remain distinct from strings.
+Bytes are distinct from strings.

 String != Bytes